wompojs/wompo-router/README.md

 Wompo Router exposes the following components to create routes:

 - `Routes` - It's the component that will include the whole routing logic.
-Accepts no props.
+Accepts a **notFoundElement** prop, which defines what to render when the router don't find a matching route, and an **origin** prop, which specifies the url location on where the routing starts.
 - `Route` - Define a single route.
 Accepts the following props:
   ```ts
   interface RouteProps extends WompoProps {